- Chart

 Bid-Ask Spread

-The bid-ask spread for DVYA is generally narrow, reflecting good trading efficiency and relatively low transaction costs for investors.
+The bid-ask spread for the ETF is typically tight, reflecting good liquidity and low trading costs for investors.

 Market Dynamics